 Let our attentive waiting staff take care of your evening, serving a delectable range of traditional fare or more contemporary cuisine with an international flavour.
 Pick up the wine menu, and our expert sommelier can help you select exclusive vintages from our cellars or the finest of New World wines.

-For hundreds of years, the kitchen garden has provided much of the food used at Thornbury Castle, and thanks to the combined skills of head gardener Jon and his team, the vegetables, edible flowers and seasonal fruit used by our chefs are just about as fresh and flavoursome as you can get.
+For hundreds of years, the kitchen garden has provided much of the food used at Thornbury Castle, and thanks to the combined skills of head gardener Kate and her team, the vegetables, edible flowers and seasonal fruit used by our chefs are just about as fresh and flavoursome as you can get.

 Kate is our head gardener Her vision for Thornbury is to enhance the kitchen garden to produce seasonal fruit and vegetables, while adding a modern twist here and there.
 Why not join heron one of her talks throughout the year, complemented by an afternoon tea?
 Just check our calendar of events for details of upcoming talks.

 History is as infused in the kitchens as it is in the entire castle: Thornbury has a dazzling food heritage, particularly since the ‘70s, where it became the place for international stars such as Sophia Loren and Laurence Olivier to wine and dine in salubrious style.
 Senior Waiter Pepe Gomez Rivas, with 40 years service, tells great tales of the extravagant parties and visiting celebrities, in an era when patron chef Kenneth Bell became the first chef outside of France to earn a Michelin star.